 - Be mindful of your question and answer scales.
 Ensure they match the use case where the link will appear, so that your customers can answer honestly.

 - Make sure the survey is concise.
 You’re always more likely to get a response if you respect your customers’ time.

 When choosing from these core online survey distribution methods, there is a lot to consider.
 While all of the methods we’ve gone over are time and cost efficient, there are still some major differences to keep in mind.

 With email-based surveys, you can easily set expectations and incentivize a response.
 If you’re more interested in a quick snapshot of information, then SMS surveys are your golden ticket.

 Website intercept surveys also help you gather in-the-moment feedback online, and don’t require a customer email or phone number.
 Finally, if you’re looking to gather feedback across a variety of platforms, a link survey could be just what your customer experience program needs.

 To ensure you’re gathering feedback from your entire audience, you’ll likely need a combination of distribution methods and a customer feedback platform that can monitor how often your customers receive each type of survey.

-Test a survey distribution channel to see what works best for your business with Delighted - your first 250 surveys are free.
+Test which survey distribution channel works best for your business with our survey templates.